uCiC-app/slate/source/includes/_questions.md

 This endpoint retrieves categorized questions.

 ####Dynamic Questions
-The 'dynamic' category of questions attempts to pull in data sources for the askee's location (and any other contextual information added later) to build more customized suggested questions.
-Note that if using the dynamic category, the lat and lon url parameters become required.
+The questions attempt to pull in data sources for the askee's location (and any other contextual information added later) to build more customized suggested questions.

 ### HTTP Request